JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/01-From-Either-to-Variant.md

 ## Adding More Conditions

-The previous file's solution works.
-However, when we are writing code, we often need to refactor things.
+Let's forget `Coproduct` for a moment and return back to the `Either` level.
+When we are writing code, we often need to refactor things.
 If we are using nested `Either` types everywhere, there are three ways we could change our code:
 1. Change the order of the types position: `Either first second` <=> `Either second first`
 2. Add/Remove another type: `Either first (Either second third)` <=> `Either first second`
 3. Change one type to another: `Either Int Int` <=> `Either Int String`